zzb19yk/blog/about.md

 ## About Me
 My name is Yunkyu Kim.

-I'm a university student interested in technical writing and recruiting.
+I'm a university student interested in HR, especially recruiting.

 I am majoring Religious Studies, Psychology and Business.
 I'm looking for an intern job.